kolkhis/Kolkhis/README.md

 ---

-I'm a self-taught Linux systems engineer and developer with a strong passion for automation, back-end tooling, and infrastructure.
+I'm a Linux systems engineer and developer with a strong passion for automation, back-end tooling, and infrastructure.

 I specialize in: